roman-milk/roman-milk.github.io/the-carpet.md

+===

- ****** The Carpet ****** bysex4every1© Realizing I had to put an end to this before someone with a camera or cell phone walked by, I put my hands next to my body on the concrete, pressing down hard, forcing myself to stop what I was doing and thinking.
+Realizing I had to put an end to this before someone with a camera or cell phone walked by, I put my hands next to my body on the concrete, pressing down hard, forcing myself to stop what I was doing and thinking.

  After composing myself for about ten seconds, I opened my eyes as far as I could - with all that sperm on my stupid face - and whispered, "Let's get cleaned up and find ourselves a motel room."